jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

 **multigpu_torchrun.py** is a script from the official Pytorch repository that leverages distributed data parallel (DDP) to split ML training tasks across GPUs, allowing for a more efficient runtime.

-The multigpu_torchrun.py script can be found in the Github repository below:
+The multigpu_torchrun.py script can be found in the github repository below:

 `https://github.com/pytorch/examples <https://github.com/pytorch/examples>`_